ATTACKED OR INJURED AT A BAR – ATTORNEYS

 HOW TO SUE WHEN YOU ARE INJURED AT A BAR IN MN

 There is not automatic responsibility against the bar owner when you are injured at the bar.
-However, the bar is responsible and can be sued if they did something wrong that caused or contributed to you being injured, which is what a lawyer will discuss with you when you call our office for a free consultation.
+However, the bar is responsible and can be sued if they did something wrong that caused or contributed to you being injured, which is what an attorney will discuss with you when you call our office for a free consultation.
 For example, bars are not allowed to continue serving a customer who is obviously intoxicated, and if the bar violates this rule and the over-served customer then hurts someone, the bar is responsible for the resulting injuries.
 This is true for drunk driver accidents in Minnesota, but also assaults and other injuries at the bar or nightclub as well.
-Also, if a bar has reason to know that one of their customer is dangerous, the bar has an obligation to remove that customer or warn the other customers about the dangerous person.
+Also, if a bar has reason to know that their customer is dangerous, the bar has an obligation to remove that person or warn the other people in the bar about the dangerous person.
 Again, if the bar fails to follow this rule, the bar may be held responsible for the resulting injuries.
 These cases depend on the specific facts of the situation, and our top MN personal injury lawyers will ask you questions about your injury at a bar to help determine if you really have a case or not.

 The owner is also responsible for a slip and fall injury at a bar, trip and fall injury and other accidents on the bar premises just like any other store owner.
 In our view, the bar has extra responsibility for an injury where someone fell at a bar because the owner is selling intoxicating drinks to the people in the bar and knows the customers’ balance and perception may be impaired.
 See our Slip and Fall at Business page.